I respect a promise as an unbreakable truth.I think of it as the rings we will wear.

 I have this wonderful gift called time.
 I can sit on a train and enjoy its presence.
 In the capitalist handbook time is considered low value, but high cost.
 It has no material form yet we all notice its absence.
 Both friend and foe, how do we flip it from enemy to ally?

-We fortify ourselves from every potential danger:
+We fortify from danger:

-the smiling assassins who greet us in faces of strangers
+assassins in faces of smiling strangers

-virtual enemies entangling us in their web
+virtual enemies in their virtual webs

-We send our faithful emissaries to greet the unknown:
+We send emissaries to greet the unknown:

-the triumvirate riders of fear, mistrust and anxiety.
+riders of fear, and mistrust.

-They evaluate, and permute through distorting lenses.
+They evaluate, and permute through distorting lenses

-So imprisoned in amour plated hearts,
+Imprisoned in amour plated hearts,

 we seek shelter in the half light of life,